History & Growth

 How it all began

 In 1962 Arthur David spent £3,500 on a property in Hill Street, Totterdown and established A. David – Fruit & Potato Merchant.
 Arthur worked alone, storing stock in the basement, delivering in his old post office van and in any spare moment was mentored by Alfie Howe who taught Arthur the art of selling.
-In that same year our now MD Phil David was born.
+In that same year our now Chairman Phil David was born.
 So Arthur really had his hands full!

 The next few years were busy!
 Arthur bought a flatbed Austin Lorry, followed by a Bedford and then a Bedford TK.
 He was buying fruit and veg in Baldwin Street and selling locally and in Melksham to village shops, schools and hospitals.
 20 hour days were not uncommon but all of his hard work was paying off.
 Arthur was building a great reputation and in 1967 sold an entire lorry full of sprouts!